Home | What's New | About Martin | Contact | Can I use these Images? | General Links |

 The forehead seems to be a bit paler, the pale gray of the cheeks comes up behind the eye, the very pale throat appears to abruptly change to a dark tone on the upper chest, and the dark lores appear to be pinched a bit ahead of the eye:

-In this profile shot note the pale crescent ahead of the eye, breaking the dark lores (A); the fairly clean transition to slightly - but obviously - paler undertail coverts (B); the underparts changing from whitish on the chin/upper throat to very dark on the chest in a narrow area of the lower throat (C1 - C2):
+In this profile shot note the pale crescent ahead of the eye, breaking the dark lores (A); the fairly clean transition to slightly - but obviously - paler undertail coverts (B); the underparts changing from whitish on the chin/upper throat to very dark on the chest in a narrow area of the lower throat (C1 - C2); NEW FEB 2019: compare with this Sick's Swift:

 note this the pic below that with the bird a bit higher from the water, the reflection shows distinctly paler undertail coverts - this can also be seen slightly on the side of the actual bird: